BackTable / ENT / Article

 Yes, I do send it for aerobic and anaerobic.
 Going back to how my practice has slowly changed over the last couple of years in terms of what antibiotic to recommend, I had a run of kids come back with Haemophilus.
 We've had to change their antibiotic from clindamycin to something else.

-After in-office drainage of the cyst, Dr. Liu always advises families that a Sistrunk procedure will eventually be necessary to prevent future infections.
+After in-office drainage of the cyst, Dr. Liu always advises families that the definitive thyroglossal duct cyst treatment is surgery with the Sistrunk procedure to prevent future infections.
 If parents are ready to proceed, he schedules a follow-up within a week to check for any fluid reaccumulation.
 Dr. Liu prefers to perform surgery within 6 to 8 weeks following infection, if possible.

 Because thyroglossal duct cysts are not life-threatening, families may choose to delay surgery, particularly if their child is very young (such as one or two years old) and they feel surgery is too invasive at that age.

-For cysts incidentally discovered on imaging, such as MRI or CT, surgery is optional.
+For cysts incidentally discovered on imaging, such as MRI or CT, thyroglossal duct cyst surgery may be considered optional.
 In these cases, patients or families can decide based on personal preference, as the cyst may never have caused issues had it not been found incidentally.

 Podcast Contributors